basho-labs/little_riak_book/en/04-operators.md

 management and more.
 The Erlang operating system process is found as a `beam.smp` command with many, many arguments.

 These arguments are configured through the `etc/vm.args` file.
-There are a couple setting you should pay special attention to.
+There are a few settings you should pay special attention to.

 ```bash
 $ ps -o command | grep beam